waza-ari/kasapi-php/README.md

 ```
 is perfectly valid.
 Notice we omitted the `nameserver` parameter, which is optional, but we included the `zone_host`, which is required in every case.

-If you have any feedback, please provide it as comment or issue using GitHub and the URL above.
-I will recommend as soon as possible.
+If you have any feedback, please provide it as comment or issue using GitHub and the URL above..

 ##Credits